 Gold Retrievers are usually not picky eaters, but they can end up finicky if you let them.
 If you invariably feed your dog a wide variety and different textures of dog food or feed too many treats or table scraps, you may have unwittingly made your Golden Retriever picky.

 You should be able to purchase a huge bag of kibble every month and feed it to your Golden Retriever without any problems for years.
 There’s no need to keep swapping and changing.
-Sadly, your pet may not be eating as you’ve made him into a fussy eater!
+Sadly, your pet may not eat as you’ve made him into a fussy eater!

 You may discover that your dog likes a certain kind of food, such as wet, semi-moist, freeze-dried, or raw.
 Once you’ve found what he prefers, stick to it!